 In addition to the types of committees listed above, there is a further permanent committee called the Liaison Committee, which is made up of the Chairs of all the standing committees and the House Joint Chairs of standing joint committees.

 Committees, as creations of the House of Commons, possess only the authority, structure and mandates that have been delegated to them by the House.
 Although some exceptions may occur, committees are bound to follow the procedures set out in the Standing Orders as well as any specific sessional or special orders that the House has issued to them.
 Committees are otherwise left free to organize their work.
 In this sense, committees are said to be “masters of their own proceedings”.

 Matters referred to committees by a specific order of the House are called “Orders of Reference”.

-Only members of a committee (or officially designated substitutes) may move motions, vote and be counted as part of the quorum.
+Only voting members of a committee (or officially designated substitutes) may move motions, vote and be counted for the purposes of a quorum.

 Any Member of the House may attend committee meetings, question witnesses and participate in the committee’s public proceedings, unless the House or the committee orders otherwise.
-However, a Member may move motions, vote or be part of a quorum only when acting as an officially-designated substitute for a permanent committee member.
+However, a Member may move motions, vote or be counted for the purposes of a quorum only when acting as an officially-designated substitute for a voting member of the committee.